westwin/k8sregistry/README.md

-Automated Builds triggered by dockerhub
+k8s docker images for the GFW user - Automated Builds triggered by dockerhub